bstaber/Trilinos/README.md

 * You need to construct your own class object inheriting from **linearizedElasticity** and which contains at least the six virtual methods.

 * Examples can be found in e.g. **src/asmeSBVP.hpp**, **cee530/sbvp/ceeSBVP.hpp**, **cee530/linearPatchTest/linearPatchTest.hpp** and **cee530/manufactured/manufactured.hpp**
+-->
 ### Warning

-* Line 167 of meshpp.cpp needs to be removed/changed.
+* Line 167 in meshpp.cpp needs to be removed/changed.